rgonek/Ilaro.Admin/README.md

 And register by yourself all needed stuff.

 ##TODO
+I don't plan milestones, so I will do things in random order.
+Maybe some of them I skip, and I probably I will back to them after release v1.
 - [ ] Entities changes
    - [ ] Write sql command text in change description as option
    - [ ] Changes for a specific record